Jyoti-00/Jyoti-00/README.md

 # Hi there, I'm Jyotirmoy Das Deep!

 Welcome to my GitHub profile!
-I'm an **Incoming Software Engineer at JLR** and a **final-year Computer Science student** specialising in **AI, Blockchain, and VR** at Brunel University London.
+I'm an **Incoming Software Engineer at JLR** and a **final-year Computer Science student** specialising in **AI, Blockchain, and VR** at Brunel University of London.
 With a passion for creating innovative and impactful solutions, I combine my technical skills and research expertise to solve real-world challenges.

 ---

 ### **About Me**
-- **Education**: Final-year Computer Science student at Brunel University London.
+- **Education**: Final-year Computer Science student at Brunel University of London.
 - **Experience**:
   - Completed a 1-year placement as a Software Engineer at Jaguar Land Rover.
   - Incoming Software Engineer at Jaguar Land Rover.